HEX-QWQ/LucaVirusTasks/README.md

 Place foundation model weights and logs in `<project_root>/llm/` folder.

 ### Downstream Models
-- Trained model checkpoints available at: `http://47.93.21.181/lucavirus/DownstreamTasksTrainedModels/` and in Zenodo (coming soon).
+- Trained model checkpoints available at: `http://47.93.21.181/lucavirus/DownstreamTasksTrainedModels/` and in Zenodo (DOI: 10.5281/zenodo.15703216).
 All available checkpoints will be downloaded automatically when running the src/predict.py script, about 2.6Gb in total.
 If automatic downloading failed, users may download manually from the above URL.
 - Model manifest: `model_manifest/*.csv`
 - Performance metrics and configuration details included in manifest files

 ### Datasets
-- Training datasets available at: `http://47.93.21.181/lucavirus/DownstreamTasksDatasets/` and in Zenodo (coming soon).
+- Training datasets available at: `http://47.93.21.181/lucavirus/DownstreamTasksDatasets/` and in Zenodo (DOI: 10.5281/zenodo.15703216).
 - Pretraining datasets: Refer to [LucaVirus repository](https://github.com/LucaOne/LucaVirus)

 ## 💻 Usage